The Definitive Guide to

 “Cloud security constitutes many layers, each with its own set of technologies and controls that protect the integrity of virtualized IP, data, applications, and infrastructure.
 Cloud office security protects the human (or contextual) layer that sits atop all other cloud security layers.”

-Why is Cloud Office Security Needed?
+Why is Cloud Office Security needed?

 So you’re clear on what cloud office security means and where it falls within the cloud security umbrella.
 The obvious next question is - so what?
 Why is cloud office security needed?